 The fact is, meat is the most naturally occurring, well balanced and easily obtained and digested package of proteins, essential acids and source of iron and Vitamin B 12 that you can find.
 Somehow you must find and consume all of the things that meat provides so that your body can stay healthy.
 A meat based high protein diet is good for you.
 Even vegetarians are realizing they need meat in their diet.

 We need meat.
-Like it or not, it has what our body needs.
+Our bodies run best when we eat both meat and plants.
+Meat has what our body needs.
 With great effort and commitment we can replicate much of the health benefits found in a piece of freshly cooked lean meat by substituting other things.
-Or we can simply fix our favorite cut of meat, eat it and take enormous steps toward giving our bodies what they need to be healthy and strong.
+Or we can simply fix our favorite cut of meat, eat it and take enormous steps toward giving our body what it needs to be healthy and strong.

 It’s true that like anything else, over indulgence can throw our diet out of balance if we go overboard.
 But the common sense approach to good health and vitality, is to eat meat along with some fresh fruits and vegetables.
 And, there’s nothing wrong with a piece of bread now and then, but eat it in moderation -- most breads are highly refined and contain a lot of nonessential carbohydrates.
 And avoid a lot of highly processed sugars, starches and snack foods.
 Studies show that red meat diets are not only okay, they are especially important for women and people over the age of 30.

 Whatever you decide to do, be sure to exercise and get some fresh air, and try to get enough sleep at night.
 Your body needs to recharge.

 ‘Slamming’ meat and pressing for the rights of farm animals may be in vogue in some circles, but the best long term approach to living is to support the human race first, eat with balance and moderation, and use some common sense.
 I believe in proper animal welfare, but I also believe in proper human being care.
 Humans are part of the environment and in natures food chain too!